 If I were the man I was five years ago I’d take a FLAME-THROWER to this place!
 Outta order.
 Who the hell you think you’re talkin’ to?
 I’ve been around, you know?
 There was a time I could see.
 And I have seen boys like these, younger than these, their arms torn out, their legs ripped off.
 But there isn’t nothin’ like the sight of an amputated spirit; there is no prosthetic for that.
 You think you’re merely sendin’ this splendid foot-soldier back home to Oregon with his tail between his legs, but I say you are executin’ his SOUL!!
 And why?!
 Because he’s not a Baird man!
 Baird men, ya hurt this boy, you’re going to be Baird Bums, the lot of ya.
 And Harry, Jimmy, Trent, wherever you are out there, F*** YOU, too!

-Birdman made it to our list yet again, to make up for Michael Keaton’s Oscar® snub.
+Birdman made it to our list yet again of our best movie monologues, to make up for Michael Keaton’s Oscar® snub.
 This immensely tense scene makes you question if an actor or a critic is the more entitled and unversed.

 You know what this is?
 You don’t, do you?
-You can’t even see it if you don’t label it.
+Can’t even see it if you don’t label it.
 You mistake those sounds in your head for true knowledge.